Skip to Content

 Unequal divisions may be a result of the following:

-- A disparity in the spouses earning capacities
+• A disparity in the spouses' earning capacities

-If child-raising responsibilities fall more heavily on one spouse, the court is likely to award that spouse with a greater portion of the property.
+If child-raising responsibilities fall more heavily on one spouse, the court is likely to award that spouse a greater portion of the property.

 Frequently Asked Questions (FAQ)

-- How is property divided in a Texas divorce?
+How is property divided in a Texas divorce?

 In Texas, property is divided based on community property laws, which state that assets acquired during the marriage are jointly owned.
-The court will divide the property fairly, considering factors such as the length of the marriage, each spouse’s financial contributions, and custody arrangements for children. - Can I keep my separate property in a divorce?
+The court will divide the property fairly, considering factors such as the length of the marriage, each spouse’s financial contributions, and custody arrangements for children.

 Yes, separate property is not subject to division in a Texas divorce.
-However, it’s essential to keep records and documentation that prove the property is separate, such as bank statements, deeds, or gift/inheritance receipts. - What happens if one spouse has more debt than the other?
+However, it is essential to keep records and documentation that prove the property is separate, such as bank statements, deeds, or gift or inheritance receipts.

 Texas courts will try to divide debts equitably, considering factors such as each spouse’s ability to pay and the circumstances of the debt.
-Debts incurred during the marriage are generally treated as community property, so both spouses are responsible for them. - Does the court consider fault when dividing property?
+Debts incurred during the marriage are generally treated as community property, so both spouses are responsible for them.

 Texas follows a no-fault divorce system, meaning that the court does not take one spouse’s actions (such as infidelity or misconduct) into account when dividing property.
-The division is based on fairness, not fault. - Can a postnuptial agreement affect property division?
+The division is based on fairness, not fault.

 Yes, a postnuptial agreement can influence property division by clearly outlining how assets and debts should be divided in the event of divorce.
-If both spouses agree, it can supersede standard community property laws. - Can the court change a property division agreement after the divorce?
+If both spouses agree, it can supersede standard community property laws.

 Once a divorce is finalized and the property division is ordered, it is usually final.
-However, in rare cases, if there was fraud, concealment, or a material change in circumstances, the court may revisit the division. - What if one spouse hides assets during the divorce?
+However, in rare cases, if there was fraud, concealment, or a material change in circumstances, the court may revisit the division.

 Discuss Your Property Settlement Concerns

+Have questions about how your property will be divided in a Texas divorce?
 Contact us now at (888) 867-5191 and get the answers you need with a free consultation.

 What to Expect From Mathur Law Offices, P.C.